US and China call a ceasefire in trade dispute

 The pledge for more cooperation comes as the US and China, the world's two largest economies, have threatened tens of billions of dollars in tariffs that could lead to a trade war.

 Both sides specifically agreed to "meaningful increases" in US agriculture and energy exports, according to the statement.
 The US intends to send a team to China to hammer out the details.
+Mnuchin said Sunday on Fox News that Trump can "put the tariffs back on" if China doesn't follow through with its commitments.

+US Trade Representative Robert Lighthizer reiterated that threat in a statement warning that major issues between the two sides remain unresolved.

+"Getting China to open its market to more U.S. exports is significant, but the far more important issues revolve around forced technology transfers, cyber theft and the protection of our innovation," he said.
+"As this process continues, the United States may use all of its legal tools to protect our technology through tariffs, investment restrictions and export regulations."

 Related: Did China make a $200 billion trade offer to the US?
 Beijing says no